For Authors

 Author Checklist

-Please include the completed form with your paper submission, follow this link to download the full Author Checklist.
+Please include the completed form with your paper submission; follow this link to download the full Author Checklist.

-Journal Paper Template
+JWMM Paper Template

-The paper template has the correct margins in place, and you must use the provided styles (all starting with "CHI" in the Styles menu - please ignore the default styles).
+The paper template has the correct margins in place, and you must use the provided styles (all starting with "CHI" in the Styles menu – please ignore the default styles).
 The document you saved as a sample file illustrates the correct use of the styles.
 All figures and tables must fit within the page size constraints, and their contents must be clearly readable.
-Moreover, illustrations must be legible and useful to the reader when printed in black and white in the size available.
+Moreover, figures must be legible and useful to the reader when printed in black and white in the size available.

 Note: pasting content from other documents will more than likely import styles into the provided paper, which may prove problematic to you (and later, for us).
 It is strongly recommended that you move your content to Microsoft Notepad before pasting it into the provided paper.
 This will strip out all formatting data and provide a much cleaner and efficient working environment in the provided paper.
 To do this simply copy and paste your content into the Notepad application, then copy and paste from the Notepad application to the provided MS Word paper.